keeganchua/socket_programming_c-_linux/README.md

-this repo is written in c++ for socket programming in linux which includes base code of the server & client and the edited code to hold messaging transmitting & receiving between 3 machines (servers) and 2 applications (clients).
+this repo is written in c++ for socket programming in linux which includes the base code of the server & client and the edited code to hold message transmitting & receiving between 3 machines (servers) and 2 applications (clients).